DataDog/hiring-engineers/answers.md

 ####The libraries I used to build my python web application are:

 import MySQLdb

 *Create a connection to MySQL*

 import sys

 *import the system library*

 import random

 *to sample a random value*

-from flask import Flask, render_template, request, json, redirect, url_for *Flask: A python Framework for creating web applications, render_template : Library used to render the template files,
+from flask import Flask, render_template, request, json, redirect, url_for

+*Flask: A python Framework for creating web applications

+render_template : Library used to render the template files

-json: used to return json data,
+json: used to return json data

-request: Library used to read the posted values for the logging and signing up,
+request: Library used to read the posted values for the logging and signing up

-redirect: redirects to a url,
+redirect: redirects to a url

 url_for: generates an endpoint for the provided method*

 from werkzeug import generate_password_hash, check_password_hash

 *To create a hashed password*

 import os

 *To interact with the operating system*

 from time import time

 *To have the current time*

 from datadog import statsd

 *Python client for DogStatsd*

 You can visualize page views per second metrics on datadog interface, by using web.page_views metrics.